 We have a yearly meeting for the purpose of education and fellowship.
 The location varies and the time coincides with peak fruit ripening in that area.
 Recent meetings have been at Decatur, Alabama; Penticton, B.C.; Amherst, Massachusetts; Wooster, Ohio; Houston, Texas; Champaign, Illinois; Charlottsville, Virginia; Clackamas, Oregon, Chanhassen, Minnesota and Concord, New Hampshire.

 Pomona is a quarterly journal with articles written primarily by the membership.
-The winter, spring, and summer journals are available in digital (PDF) format only.
-The fall issue is mailed in booklet form as well as being available electronically in the Member’s Only section of the NAFEX website.
+The winter, spring, summer and fall journals are available in digital (PDF) format only.
 The articles range from folksy tales to in depth studies of various pomological subjects.
 There are pages devoted to seed and scion exchange, a Back to Basics question and answer page, and Fruitful Tips where members submit their best short suggestions on all aspects of fruit and fruit culture.
 Each issue includes a list of Fruit and Nut Interest Groups and special consultants for many related areas.

 American Fruit Explorers